-84. The new access road will be generally constructed on the alignment of an existing track but there will be some further cut and fill to form what will generally be a two-lane road.
-The visual effect of the access road (and the gondola) is addressed by the other experts.
+The new access road will be generally constructed on the alignment of an existing track but there will be some further cut and fill to form what will generally be a two-lane road.
+The visual effect of the access road (and the gondola) is addressed by others.